 I ought to preface this post with a warning that this is not recommended reading if you have just eaten as it gets pretty graphic pretty early on.
 Ok.
 Well.
 This week has not been pleasant.
 Think stomach cramps, a lot of internal bubbling, hydro-carbon emissions which could raise global temperatures, bowel explosions and a diet of plain rice and dry toast.
-A delightful condition that I’ve Christened ‘Bogotá-Belly’ (Delhi Belly inspired).
+A delightful condition that I’ve christened ‘Bogotá-Belly’.
 What did I eat? you ask.
 Colombian food, I say.
-You see, as much as I may have adapted to life in Bogotá, and got over most of my original hang-ups that I had about the city, my stomach continues to maintain a complex relationship with Colombia.
-In short, it tends to tolerate my Colombian diet for a few weeks at a time before going into melt-down (literally) and all-out rejecting anything that I attempt to consume.
+You see, although I may have adapted to life in Bogotá and overcome most of my original hang-ups about the city, my stomach continues to maintain a complex relationship with Colombia.
+In short, it tends to tolerate my Colombian diet for a few weeks at a time before going into meltdown (literally) and all-out rejecting anything that I attempt to consume.

 Since moving to Colombia at the end of 2013, I have been lucky enough to have hosted two stomach parasites (or possibly three, if this week’s toilet dramas are anything to go by).
 On both occasions, I went to a doctor who, after hearing about my symptoms, prescribed some truly vile anti-parasitic tablets, which luckily did the trick.
 I asked her where parasites came from (i.e. was there any food I should be avoiding?).
 She helpfully replied that they can come from any type of food: meat, salad, fruit, water, dairy products..
 Great.
 So how can I avoid a repeat episode?
 I was given the following tips:

 Tips on how to avoid food-related stomach problems in Colombia

 - Make sure that your meat is well-cooked.
 I have switched from medium-rare to well-done since I’ve been in Colombia.